Some of Tanner’s recent experience includes working on Weil teams representing:

 Tanner currently serves on the Junior Board of New Alternatives for Children, a charitable organization that provides healthcare and social services for medically complex children and their families in the New York City area.

-Tanner received his J.D. from Osgoode Hall Law School, where he received a number of honors, including the Ivan Cleveland Rand Prize in Constitutional Law and the Harold J. Rubenstein Prize in Civil Liberties, and was awarded the Gold Medal for the Class of 2018, in recognition of achieving the highest cumulative GPA.
+Tanner received his J.D. from Osgoode Hall Law School, where he received a number of honors, including the Gold Medal for the Class of 2018.
 While in law school, he also served as Executive Editor of the Osgoode Hall Law Journal.
 He received his B.A. from McGill University.

 Following law school, Tanner served as a judicial law clerk for judges of the Court of Appeal for Ontario.